Data-drone/cde_data_ingest/README.md

-# CDE Example Data Ingestion
+# Working with Cloudera Data Engineering From 0 to Productivity!

-This is an example of how to build out a Cloudera Data Engineering Workflow,
+This article goes through all the steps to go becoming productive with Cloudera Data Engineering on CDP-Public Cloud.
+Cloudera Data Engineering is Cloudera's new Spark as a Service offering on Public Cloud.
+It features kubernetes auto-scaling of spark workers for cost optimisations, a simple UI interface for job management and an integrated Airflow Scheduler for developing production grade workflows.

+## Coding for Cloudera Data Engineering

+Cloudera Data Engineer (CDE) can take Python and Scala jobs as inputs.
+Depending on which language you wish to use the steps to develop on CDE will be slightly different.

-## Structure
+## Repo Structure

-PySpark and Airflow code is under: `src/main/python`
+The example PySpark and Airflow code is under: `src/main/python`

 This consists of two PySpark jobs:
 - `load_data.py` - reads data from aws open data